SharePoint/sp-dev-docs/docs/solution-guidance/update-the-branding-of-existing-sharepoint-sites-and-page-regions.md

 ### Customize Suite Navigation on a web part page

-In SharePoint 2013, the UI has a modern look and feel that is based on page tiles.
-For example, Live Tiles appear on the default SharePoint 2013 page by default.
+In SharePoint, the UI has a modern look and feel that is based on page tiles.
+For example, Live Tiles appear on the default SharePoint page by default.
 The top navigation makes it easy for users to see and access social content and OneDrive for Business.
 You can customize the look and feel of these areas by using a mix of CSS and JavaScript.

 After you create a web part page, add a Script Editor web part to an available web part zone.
 You can use this web part to add JavaScript to your page.
 You can add JavaScript code to the Script Editor web part that identifies the top navigation bar by its **ElementId**, and then hide it by setting its visibility property to hidden.